 }

-method to retrieve all available RSS feed sources:
+method retrieves all available RSS feed sources.

 Parameters: None